-Draft time is quickly approaching for both the NFL and NBA—the moment countless young men have spent the better part of their athletic careers preparing for.
-Draft day is about so much more than how well an athlete plays his respective sport.
-Much attention is also paid to how an athlete looks, sounds, and behaves online.
+The NFL Combine and subsequent draft is quickly approaching—the moment countless young men have spent the better part of their athletic careers preparing for.
+The ultimate decisions made on draft day are about so much more than how well an athlete plays his respective position.
+Much attention is also paid to how an athlete looks, sounds and behaves online.

-In recent years, we’ve witnessed many instances where a single misstep has had costly consequences.
-For example, 15 minutes before Laremy Tunsil was to be picked in the top-five for the NFL draft a video appeared on his Twitter account showing him smoking a substance from a bong.
-That single post dropped him down to the 13th pick costing him as much as $10 million in signing bonuses.
+In recent years, we’ve witnessed many instances where a single misstep has had embarrassing and costly consequences.
+For example, 15 minutes before Laremy Tunsil was to be picked in the top five for the NFL Draft, a video appeared on his Twitter account showing him smoking a substance from a bong.
+That single post dropped him to the 13th pick, costing him as much as $10 million in signing bonuses.

-If you’re a rising athlete who’s fortunate enough to be taking part in this year’s draft, here’s a check list to ensure your brand is first-round ready.
+If you’re a rising athlete who’s fortunate enough to be taking part in this year’s draft, here’s a checklist to ensure your brand is ready for prime time.

-Note: These activities should be done in advance of the respective sport’s combine—especially if the athlete is managing his own brand, as the time between that event and draft day is far too hectic.
+Note: These activities should be done in advance of the combine, especially if the athlete is managing his own brand, as the time between that event and draft day is far too hectic.

 Develop key messages.
 If you’re only given a few moments to introduce yourself to the world, know what you’re going to say.
 Developing and rehearsing a few brand messages in advance will ensure that you’ll have well-crafted, authentic remarks when it matters.

 Have a content plan.
-Think in advance about what kind of content you plan to post, and when you’d like to post.
+Think in advance about what kind of content you plan to post and when you’d like to post.
 If you’re creating the content yourself, have a plan for when and how you’re going to do that.
-Also, set-aside time to engage with followers.
+Images and video always receive more engagement than plain text, so keep that in mind.
+Also, set aside time to engage with followers.
 This is a good habit to get yourself in for your professional career.